luna-pink/luna-2022/SECURITY.md

 How to go about reporting security vulnerabilities and bugs.

-To report a bug, create a new issue and describe the feature you were using the expected behiviour and the behaviour you observed.
+To report a bug, create a new issue and describe: the feature you were using, the expected behiviour, and the behaviour you observed.
 Additionally if possible please specify steps to recreate the issue.
 You can expect a reply on security issues within 48 hours of issuing the report, if the vulnerability is accepted work will begin shortly after.
 If the vulnerability is dismissed/declined the issue will be closed.
 You may re-open an issue if you discover more broken functionality that could further make the issue exploitable.